OfficeDev/office-scripts-docs/docs/develop/scripting-fundamentals.md

 ## `main` function: The script's starting point

-Each Office Script must contain a `main` function with the `ExcelScript.Workbook` type as its first parameter.
+Each script must contain a `main` function with the `ExcelScript.Workbook` type as its first parameter.
 When the function runs, the Excel application invokes the `main` function by providing the workbook as its first parameter.
 An `ExcelScript.Workbook` should always be the first parameter.

 ```TypeScript
 function main(workbook: ExcelScript.Workbook) {